cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * myPeers.add(`Tminer` and ipfs address);
 * myRelays.add; add download and upload, add tx pool...

-go to step (1) to get a new ChainID state prediction
+go to step (1) to get a new ChainID block prediction
 ```
 func PickupRelayAndPeer(H)
 ```